 Investors paid 126.40p per share in the New Listing for this property, and it became available on the Resale market April 6th 2016.

 From London’s prestigious Barons Court in West Kensington, we’re pleased to bring you a property of rare distinction.
-These 5 flats were secured at a significant discount and offered with gearing to amplify the original discount, as well as future returns.
 A beautiful building within walking distance of the famous tennis courts of The Queen’s Club.
 View a short video from our Director of Property on why this is a great investment.

 - The investment comprises 5 flats in Jubilee Mansions plus a 50% share of the Freehold interest of the entire building and is geared at 50% loan-to-value (LTV) of the purchase price.
 Gearing gives enhanced exposure to property price movements, and the potential for amplified returns; though investors must note amplified negative returns if prices fall.